 A Collections-Based Research and Educational Institution

 The Huntington Library, Art Museum, and Botanical Gardens is a collections-based research and educational institution serving scholars and the general public.

 Each year, The Huntington:

-- Provides 1,700 scholars with access to a world-class collection of rare books, manuscripts, photographs, maps, paintings, prints, sculpture, and decorative arts;
+- Provides nearly 2,000 scholars with access to a world-class collection of rare books, manuscripts, photographs, maps, paintings, prints, sculpture, and decorative arts.

-- Awards $1.85 million in fellowships (through a peer-review process) to scholars for advanced humanities research;
+- Awards $2.1 million in fellowships (through a peer-review process) to scholars for advanced humanities research.

 - Educates thousands of schoolchildren and their teachers in art, history, literature, and botanical science through special tours and programs.